 And one of the primary ways to reduce risk is investing in the right insurance.
 In this guide, we'll outline 10 critical reasons why you need insurance, no matter what stage you're at in your business journey.
 We'll also give you some tips and advice on what cover you need and how to ensure you choose the most suitable provider for your business, and ways to get the best bang for your buck.

-Since they're the experts (and they have a great solution that we use here at Farillio), we asked our friends at Digital Risks, to collaborate with us on this guide (in fact, they did a lot of the hard work!).
+Since they're the experts (and they have a great solution that we use here at Farillio), we asked our friends at Superscript, to collaborate with us on this guide (in fact, they did a lot of the hard work!).
 You'll find their pragmatic, helpful expertise, tips and guidance all the way through.

-If you're looking for an easy read on the different types of insurance you might need, take a look at the separate guide we produced with Digital Risks: Insurance 101 for small businesses.
+If you're looking for an easy read on the different types of insurance you might need, take a look at the separate guide we produced with Superscript: Insurance 101 for small businesses.
 From lawsuits and cyber-attacks, to thefts, slippers and trippers, floods. fires, food poisoning and social media mishaps, this separate guide explains what cover is relevant and, crucially, which areas your business should have covered, as a matter of law.

 10 critical reasons for getting insurance